necusjz/p/_posts/Design-a-Web-Crawler.md

 ### HTML Downloader
 The HTML Downloader downloads web pages from the internet using the HTTP protocol.
 Before discussing the HTML Downloader, we look at Robots Exclusion Protocol first.

 _robots.txt_, called Robots Exclusion Protocol, is a standard used by websites to communicate with crawlers.
 It specifies what pages crawlers are allowed to download.
-Before attempting to crawl a web site, a crawler should check its corresponding robots.txt first and follow its rules.
+Before attempting to crawl a website, a crawler should check its corresponding _robots.txt_ first and follow its rules.

-To avoid repeat downloads of robots.txt file, we cache the results of the file.
+To avoid repeat downloads of _robots.txt_ file, we cache the results of the file.
 The file is downloaded and saved to cache periodically.
-Here is a piece of robots.txt file taken from https://www.amazon.com/robots.txt.
+Here is a piece of _robots.txt_ file taken from https://www.amazon.com/robots.txt.
 Some of the directories like creatorhub are disallowed for Googlebot:
 ```txt
 User-agent: Googlebot
 Disallow: /creatorhub/\*